jasonwbarnett/terraform-registry-proxy/README.md

 ## How does it work?

-The tiny reverse proxy app is really quite simple and does two things:
+The tiny proxy app is really quite simple and does two things:

 1. Proxies requests to https://registry.terraform.io and https://releases.hashicorp.com (optionally, if not using external artifact storage)
 2. Re-write response bodies to update where Artifacts should be fetched from (configurable).